rukshar69/LLM-Web-Scraping/README.md

 The JSON response from the API is then displayed in the frontend.

+**Fault tolerance** is ensured by keeping the FastAPI API calling logic within try-except blocks.
+The script displays an error message if the API call fails and the except block handles the error.

 # OpenAI + LangChain + FastAPI Backend

 ## FastAPI API